buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 when debugging buildspecs that are invalid.
 In this example below, we instruct buildtest to stop after parse stage.

-.. program-output:: cat docgen/getting_started/building/stage_parse.txt
+.. command-output:: buildtest build -b tutorials/vars.yml --stage=parse

 Likewise, if you want to troubleshoot your test script without running them you can use ``--stage=build`` which will stop after build phase.
 This can be used when you are writing buildspec to troubleshoot how test is generated.
 In this next example, we inform buildtest to stop after build stage.

-.. program-output:: cat docgen/getting_started/building/stage_build.txt
+.. command-output:: buildtest build -b tutorials/vars.yml --stage=build

 .. _invalid_buildspecs: